erinrwhite/managing-humans/README.md

     +   blameless postmortems
     + life or death is just not a thing
-    + is it a problem with a person?
+    + is it a problem with a person? fundamental attribution error curious, mission-driven tinkerers management is not leadership - doing things right vs doing the right things fear, shame, say when you don't know, recognize when you fear change, acknowledge the clench say when you messed up

 ### bye